K-404/Front-End/README.md

 # Front-End
+some tips and tricks for front-end development

+### THE ``<DIV>`` BUTTON
 If styling is your reason for using a <div> button, here’s some common reset CSS so you can put that argument to rest:

 ``` CSS
 button {